The Story of MITS

 - Greens councillors Natalie Abboud, Mark Riley et al

-- Carlo Carli, former mayor and MP, influential ALP figure, man of action and ideas.
+- Carlo Carli, former MP, influential ALP figure, man of action and ideas.

 - Lambros Tapinos, Annalivia Carli-Hannan, ALP councillors